Angelo Vassallo

 Angelo Vassallo ([ˈandʒelo vasˈsallo]; 22 September 1953 – 5 September 2010) was an Italian politician who served as the mayor of Pollica.
+He was assassinated in 2010.

+Death

 On 5 September 2010, Vassallo was shot to death by unknown person(s) with nine bullets in his native town of Acciaroli at around 22:15.
 He is survived by his wife and two children.

+Legacy

 The film Mayor Fisherman (Il sindaco pescatore, 2016) was loosely based on the story of Vassallo.